jd4883/docker_composer/README.md

                 Commands:
                     - <(optional) list of commands to execute in order.
 I believe I got this working for a single command versus multiple directives but have not done a ton of testing>

 Since I built this tool for personal use and don't anticipate a wide userbase, I kept it pretty simple and there are definitely ways to improve it.
+Feel free to open up issues or PR's to make changes as there are any number of ways this tool can be improved on.